physimals/quantiphyse/README.md

    - Could add FNIRT based option

  - 3D view
-   - Probably not that useful but fun and may be easy(?) with vispy
+   - Probably not that useful but fun and may be easy(?) with vispy.
+Reliant on good refactoring of ImageView
+   - Application to surfaces (Tom K?)

  - Add Jola's texture analysis which sounds cool, whatever it is